Mambouna/pgturbo/doc/hooks.rst

 Event Handling Hooks
 --------------------

-Similar to the game loop hooks, your Pygame Zero program can respond to input events by defining functions with specific names.
+Similar to the game loop hooks, your Pygame Turbo program can respond to input events by defining functions with specific names.

-Somewhat like in the case of ``update()``, Pygame Zero will inspect your event handler functions to determine how to call them.
+Somewhat like in the case of ``update()``, Pygame Turbo will inspect your event handler functions to determine how to call them.
 So you don't need to make your handler functions take arguments.
-For example, Pygame Zero will be happy to call any of these variations of an ``on_mouse_down`` function::
+For example, Pygame Turbo will be happy to call any of these variations of an ``on_mouse_down`` function::

     def on_mouse_down():